mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/08-MAW-PVII.md

   - A link function g such that $E(Y) = \mu = g^{-1}(Xb)$.

-Let us fit Poisson with (natural) log-link.
-Fit abundance (read counts) assuming that the data is Poisson distributed, and the logarithm of its mean, or expectation, is obtained with a linear model.
-We ignore covariates in this example.
+Let us fit Poisson with (natural) log-link just to demonstrate how generalized linear models could be fitted in R. We fit the abundance (read counts) assuming that the data is Poisson distributed, and the logarithm of its mean, or expectation, is obtained with a linear model.
+For further examples in R, you can also check the [statmethods website](https://www.statmethods.net/advstats/glm.html).

 ```r